8 Ways You’re Abusing Your Kitchen Knives Without Knowing It

 From the wrong cutting boards to improper sharpening to the dreaded dishwasher, here are some of the most common mistakes that are dulling and damaging kitchen knives.

 Gadgets come and go, but kitchen knives are among the home cook’s most valuable tools.
-With the right few in your arsenal, you can handle everything from chopping and mincing to carving a chicken and peeling a mango.
+With the right few in your arsenal, you can handle everything from chopping and mincing to carving a chicken and peeling a mango (just make sure you’re holding your knife the right way!).
 A good-quality knife will last a lifetime—provided you don’t abuse it.

 Mistake No. 1: Leaving the Knife in the Sink